 - Other emissions to air (e.g. sulphur dioxide)

 The latest footprints that are being extended and investigated include:

 - Land use change

 News & Publications

-To share what we learn in the PRINCE project, we will produce a range of academic papers, reports and briefs.
-Read more about our PRINCE publications below.
+To share what we learn in the PRINCE project, we have produce a range of academic papers, reports and briefs.
+Read more about our PRINCE publications and news from the project below.